Max Ward (aviator): Wardair

-After flying as a charter pilot for two years, the opportunity arose to get a license for Ward to operate his own commercial air service.
+After flying as a charter pilot for two years, Ward had the opportunity to get a license to operate his own commercial air service.
 With this Class 4B Charter license and a brand new de Havilland Canada DHC-3 Otter single-engine prop aircraft, Wardair was formed in May 1953.

-Wardair operated within Canada until the 1960s when Ward started looking at overseas charter as a business opportunity.
+Wardair operated within Canada until the 1960s, when Ward started looking at overseas charter as a business opportunity.
 He took Wardair public in 1961 but retained a controlling interest.
-By the mid-1970s, Wardair Canada had developed into Canada's largest international air charter carrier and from 1984 flew scheduled routes.
-After another 20 years of economic rollercoasters, competition from the likes of Air Canada and Canadian Pacific Airlines and government regulation, Ward finally sold Wardair in 1989 to PWA International, the parent company of Pacific Western Airlines, which had also acquired CP Air.
-Wardair then became part of the new Canadian Airlines which operated as Canadian Airlines International.
+By the mid-1970s, Wardair Canada had developed into Canada's largest international air charter carrier, and from 1984 flew scheduled routes.

+After another 20 years of economic rollercoasters, competition from the likes of Air Canada, and Canadian Pacific Airlines and government regulation, Ward sold Wardair in 1989 to PWA International, the parent company of Pacific Western Airlines, which had also acquired CP Air.
+Wardair then became part of the new Canadian Airlines, which operated as Canadian Airlines International.

 In 1991, Ward published his autobiography, The Max Ward Story.